AdaptRetail/animation-framework/README.md

  * Create the main timeline.
  * We recommend you to add it to the window to access it from the console later
  * as timeline.
- */
+ *
-window.timeline = new Timeline();
+ * We all properties added to Timeline constructor will be added to TimelineMax */ window.timeline = new Timeline();